Tungane Broadbent & Reuben Paterson

 Ben Plumbly, Director, Art & Object

-The exhibition presents as a conversation between the two diverse artforms (Tivaivai and Glitter Paintings), with Paterson’s works responding to the Tivaivai of Broadbent.
+The exhibition presents as a conversation between the two diverse art forms, Paterson’s Glitter paintings responding to the Tivaivai of Broadbent.
 Paterson litterally shines a spotlight on this important pacific practice.
 Tivaivai are social biographies, timeless fabrics rich in social values, family genealogy, motif, history and nation, providing fundamental social discourse – linking past and present communal narrative.

 The exhibition opening will feature a keynote address by Art & Object Director Ben Plumbly.